Returning to Pre-COVID-19 Operations

 Everyone who enters our hospitals and medical facilities is screened for COVID-19 symptoms and potential exposure.
 Our screeners will check your temperature and ask you specific questions related to your health and possible exposure.
 Patients seeking emergency medical care will not be screened.

-If you’re temperature is high, or you don’t pass the screening process, you will not be allowed to enter our facilities.
+If your temperature is high, or you don’t pass the screening process, you will not be allowed to enter our facilities.
 You will be referred to our Coronavirus Management Team Hotline for follow-up care and possible testing.

 Everyone who enters our facilities is expected to adhere to social distancing and remain six feet away from others whenever possible.
 All who enter our facilities are required to wear a mask or approved face covering.

 We have also added plexiglass and rearranged furniture, as necessary, to further allow for social distancing.

 In some cases, patients will be asked to remain in their vehicles until they can be seen for their scheduled appointment.